The Safari Zone: A Kangaskhan Collection

 Origin: United States

 This sticker is from the 1998 Official Nintendo Player's Guide for Pokémon Red and Blue, published under the Nintendo Power brand.
-In between the walkthrough and Pokédex sections was a big sticker page that had stickers of each Pokémon in the game.
+Sandwiched between the walkthrough and Pokédex sections was a sticker page of the sprites for each Pokémon in the game.

 Picture